mttschltz/kittythinks/content/lucretius-the-nature-of-the-universe-book-iv.md

 ***"Touch and sight is provoked by the same stimulus."***

 The films we see are the reason for seeing at all.
-We recognize shapes in the dark via air which carries the films towards our eyes, our eyes conceive the object and we can thus determine its distance.
+We recognize shapes in the dark via air which carries the films towards our eyes; our eyes conceive the object and we can thus determine its distance.

 ***"Why is the image seen beyond the mirror?"***

-The film of ourselves is pushed by air into the mirror and the mirrors' film pushes back air towards us.
+The films of ourselves is pushed by air into the mirror and the mirrors' film pushes back air towards us.

 ***"Why our right side appears in the mirrors on the left."***